International Teaching Assistant Program (ITAP)

 The guidelines used in placing new students are as follows:

-iBT Speaking Subtest | IELTS Speaking Band | Placement Test Required? | Class Required? | Permission to Teach? |
+| iBT Speaking Subtest | iBT Speaking Subtest (prior to 2026) | IELTS Speaking Band | DET Speaking Subtest | Placement Test Required? | Oral Skill Class Required? | Can the Student be Instructor of Record | Can the student Teach in Other Capacities |

 Repeating Students: Students who wish to repeat the ITAP course will be placed according to their most recent test results, provided these results are less than a semester old.
 If their results are more than a semester old, the students will be given the placement test again.